denynemec/elm-spa/README.md

 ## About application

 This application was bootstrapped with [create-elm-app](https://github.com/halfzebra/create-elm-app).
 SPA contains few pages with integrated public [api](https://jsonplaceholder.typicode.com/).
-You can see 2 different flows, how can we can (I'm not saying, we should develop in both, only we can..) develop in ELM.
+You can see 2 different flows, how we can (I'm not saying, we should develop in both, only we can..) develop in ELM.
 Pages are implemented as [opaque type](https://ckoster22.medium.com/advanced-types-in-elm-opaque-types-ec5ec3b84ed2), you can see how pages are connected into whole ELM architecture - usage `Html.map wrapMsg` and `Cmd.map wrapMsg`.

-Application is inspired by [Richard Feldman's real world SPA](https://github.com/rtfeldman/elm-spa-example)
+Application is inspired by [Richard Feldman's real world SPA](https://github.com/rtfeldman/elm-spa-example).

 ## Application structure